bigos81/wow-rumble-clicker/README.md

 ![image](https://github.com/bigos81/wow-rumble-clicker/assets/1384214/640c0a0c-71ef-43a3-8dd7-5cbc63550c63)

 For other resolution you'd have to re-do all the images I'm searching for in `resources/` folder

+## How to run
+Prerequisites
+- Python 3.9+ installed on your machine
+- LDPlayer with the WoW Rumble game installed set to resolution mentioned above
+- Installed python dependencies for script `pip install -r requirements.txt` (you need to do this only once)

+Steps to run:
+1. Open the game in LDPlayer and place the game window on your primary display in case of multi-monitor setup
+2. Open any shell (e.g. cmd, PowerShell, cygwin, etc.)
+3. Make sure your shell window is not obscuring the game window
+4. In shell navigate to script location
+5. Run the script `python ./rc-quest` for quests, `python ./rc-pvp` for pvp, or the infinite loop script `rc-loop.bat`
+6. Yep, your mouse is totally taken over now, so you can do two things:
+   1. Just leave the PC alone and let it run
+   2. Run the whole shebang in virtual machine while still using your PC that hosts it
+7. When done just `ctrl+c` from the shell (keep in mind it's not going to be focused)

 ## Debugging
 Well if it does not work for you and all you see is this on console: